Free Restorative Yoga Lesson Plan

 So, I study up on the subject, and make notes in FAQ format (see below).
 Once I’ve completed my FAQs, I read one, close my eyes and answer it the best I can.
 I open my eyes to see how much detail I got right.
 If I missed anything, I repeat the process until I get it right.

-This gives me huge confidence when giving a one to one session.
-There’s nothing like diligent preparation to give you confidence when going into a one-to-one session with a client.
+This visualisation technique gives me huge confidence when giving a one to one session, or teaching a class.
 Though, I always tell my clients that I’m not a doctor, and if they have any concerns they should consult their doctor.

 A restorative yoga practice helps you to slow down and deeply open your body through passive stretching.
 In a typical restorative yoga class you do very little movement, doing just a few postures in the course of a 60 or 90 minute class.